Juan-Moctezuma/Passive_Investing_Analysis_-_Predictive_Modelling/README.md

    * Excel
    * PowerPoint
 2. Jupyter Notebook (Python 3)
-3. Python 3 for data analysis & machine learning (data science)
+3. Python 3 dependencies or libraries:
+   * pandas 1.5.3
+   * numpy 1.21.6
+   * matplotlib 3.6.3
+   * seaborn 0.12.2
+   * yfinance 0.2.17
+   * scikit-learn (sklearn) 1.2.2
+   * scipy 1.9.1

 ### Other Knowledge required for the completion of this project
-1. Applied Mathematics & Statistics
+1. Applied Mathematics (finance-related formulas) & Statistics
-2. Machine Learning & Data Science Methods
+2. Machine Learning Methods (training & testing)
-3. Programming (Python 3)
+3. Programming (Python 3) or writing code
-5. Data Analytics
+5. Data Analytics & Data Visualization
-6. Data Manipulation
+6. Data Manipulation (the term refers to the action of getting raw data from a source, like Yahoo, and converting it into an output or deliverable)
 7. Finance & Investments

+### Learning outcomes
+1. Data-driven decision making based on statistical & predictive modelling
+2. Improvement on finance-related concepts
+3. Improvement on writing & communication skills
+4. Data storytelling (using data to explain why passive investing is a good idea)
+5. Applying machine learning / prediction models for finance-related concepts